Shohaku Okumura on Shobogenzo Bussho ("Buddha Nature") Part 2 of 3

 Things to know during the event

-Translation of Shobogenzo Bussho, Part 1 (in case you missed May 2022 Genzo-e)
+Translation of Shobogenzo Bussho, Part 1 (from the May 2022 genzo-e)

 |